-If you plan to visit this place during summers, we highly recommend doing a night trek and avoid hiking in the day.
+If you plan to visit this place during summer, we highly recommend doing a night trek and avoiding hiking in the day.
 The entire route does not have a lot of places to take cover from the sun.
-Right from Diksal till Garbett Plateau, there are only a handful of trees and route is exposed to the sun for pretty much the entire journey.
-Make sure you carry a lot of water (4-5 litres).
+Right from Diksal to Garbett Plateau, there are only a handful of trees and the route is exposed to the sun for pretty much the entire journey.
+Make sure you carry a lot of water (4-5 liters).

 - 3 Liters of water (compulsory)

 - Torch with extra batteries (Do not rely on your phone’s torch) - preferably buy a headlamp